Ford Aims to Cut Global Workforce Roughly 10% -- Update

 Ford has launched into a series of new technology investments under Mr. Fields, including a $4.5 billion electric-vehicle program and an aggressive autonomous-car project.
 While both programs could contribute to Ford's longer-term prospects, the spending erodes profit margins at a time when sales of lucrative pickups and sport utilities remain strong.

 The auto maker's stock price has fallen nearly 40% since Mr. Fields became CEO in mid-2014.
 Shares have fallen even as the broader U.S. auto market has grown for seven straight years.
-Now, as volumes stabilize, executives are turning to downsizing moves that were necessary a decade ago.
+Now, as volumes stabilize, executives are turning to downsizing moves like those of a decade ago.

+Ford shares were up 2 cents at $10.94 in 4 p.m. composite trading Monday on the New York Stock Exchange.

-Now, Ford is guiding to leaner profits in 2017 and has flagged slowing sales in the U.S. and China -- two of the world's largest auto markets.
+Now, Ford has said it expects its profits to fall in 2017 and has flagged slowing sales in the U.S. and China -- two of the world's largest auto markets.

 Ford has been steadily expanding both its salaried and unionized workforce since the financial crisis.
 While many employees have been added to support higher volumes and expansion in global markets, Mr. Fields has also been hiring to support new technology ventures that fall outside of the company's core business of building and selling cars.